Terms and Conditions

 Visas & Passports

-Bushwise requires all international students to hold a South African Study Visa.
+It is your responsibility to ensure you have (and maintain) any necessary visas and a valid passport for your program.
+With the exception of participants attending the 60-day Safari Guide course, Bushwise requires all international participants to hold a South African Study Visa.
 You will be required to apply for this visa at the South African Embassy in your home country.
 It is your responsibility to ensure you meet the requirements to obtain this visa.
 Bushwise recommends you contact your local embassy a minimum of 12 weeks prior to your course commencement to ensure you have the necessary paperwork to obtain your visa within the required time.
-Bushwise will not accommodate students who arrive to the course late due to visa delays.
+Bushwise will not accommodate participants who arrive to the course late due to visa delays.
 Any visa information provided by Bushwise is done in good faith and Bushwise cannot be held responsible for South Africa’s decision to change visa rules, deny a visa application, refuse entry, exit or the right of passage.
 We bear no liability for any losses you may incur arising from any such action.

 Please note that all payments made become non-refundable on their due date.

 Bushwise’s current course fees are displayed on the website and are subject to change without notice.
-What is included in your course fee will be displayed on the “What’s Included?” tab on the program page.
+What is included in your course fee will be displayed on the “What’s Included?” tab on the Bushwise Courses’s page on our website.
+Your total course fee will be outlined in your acceptance email from us, where applicable (subject line “Congratulations!
+What’s Next?”).

 From time to time, Bushwise’s Admissions Managers may award scholarships.
 These are awarded at Bushwise’s discretion and are non-transferable.